-This month’s Crown Club winners are determined to keep growing and earn the top spot as Crown Club winners of the year, something they’ve nearly grabbed the last two years.
+This month’s Crown Club winners are determined to keep their commercial cleaning business growing and earn the top spot as Crown Club winners of the year, something they’ve nearly grabbed the last two years.
 In both 2017 and 2018, Frank and Jackie Falacara have had exceptional success signing new accounts and have finished as the second leading franchise in Jani-King’s annual Crown Club contest.
 With a solid start so far, 2019 may just be their best year yet.
 “Frank and Jackie have been a success because of how they treat their customers and their continuous thirst to learn more,” praises Greg Boone, Regional Director for Jani-King of Raleigh-Durham.

 “They always go the extra mile to ensure customer satisfaction, and in doing this they create an atmosphere of success and determination to grow their business.”